-Maasai Mara is a favourite safari destination
+Masai Mara is a favorite safari destination

-Seasoned safari travellers, writers, documentary makers, and researchers will admit Maasai Mara is their favourite.
+Seasoned safari travellers, writers, documentary makers, and researchers will admit Masai Mara is their favourite.
 Because of its big skies, rolling open savannahs, the romance of films like “Out of Africa”, the annual wildebeest migration, the density of game, variety of birds, the chance of a hot air balloon ride, and interaction with the tall red-robed Masai people - a combination of all these attracts people to the Mara all the time.

 The greatest reserve in Africa

-Considered the greatest reserve in Africa, Maasai Mara prides on the breathtaking spectacle of the greatest wildlife show on earth known as Wildebeest migration between the Mara and Serengeti ecosystems.
+Considered the greatest reserve in Africa, Masai Mara prides on the breathtaking spectacle of the greatest wildlife show on earth known as Wildebeest migration between the Mara and Serengeti ecosystems.
 It is the most visited protected area.